Structural Integration

 How Structural Integration Works:

 Sheets of fascia, which look like “Saran Wrap”, surround all muscles and muscle groups.
-(This is the white “marbling” you see in meat) Slowly applied pressure melts adhesions between these sheets, re-creating the ability for them to glide over each other.
+(This is the white “marbling” you see in beef) Slowly applied pressure melts adhesions between these sheets, re-creating the ability for them to glide over each other.
 By working towards the centerline of each body segment the muscle groups can reorganize and set to a more efficient relationship.
 By always working locally with a global perspective, the body can be coaxed to better posture and greater efficiency with easier movement, which is experienced as fluidity and physical freedom.